Tips for Crafting Complete and Balanced Homemade Raw Dog Food

 • 5% other secreting organs (kidney, heart, pancreas)

-You may have noticed that this model doesn't include fruits, veggies, macadamia nuts, or seeds.
+You may have noticed that this model doesn't include fruits, veggies, nuts, or seeds.
 While these ingredients are beneficial, they are not strictly required as long as you frequently rotate animal proteins and supplement them with omega fatty acids and kelp.

 This balanced diet format is often preferred for pets with allergies or allergy symptoms, digestive issues, or illnesses that require carbohydrate or dietary sugar restrictions.